What Treats Can I Give My 8 Week Old Puppy? [Pet Food Explained]

 Natural And Organic Puppy Treats

-When giving treats to your 8-week-old puppy, choosing natural and organic options is essential to ensure their health and well-being.
-Look for treats made with high-quality ingredients, such as lean meats, fruits, and vegetables.
-Avoid treats that contain artificial preservatives, colors, or flavors.
 Some great options for natural and organic puppy treats include freeze-dried meat bites, dehydrated fruits and veggies protein ratio, and homemade treats made with wholesome ingredients.
 By choosing these goodies, you can feel good about what you’re feeding your furry friend while giving them a delicious reward for good behavior.

 Use The Dry Food As A Treat

-You can also use dry food as a treat for the regular food menu.
+You can also use dry food as a treat for the regular diet food menu.
 Start by giving your puppy the tiniest pieces possible at once, then gradually increase the size until you get to just under his average meal serving.

-You will want to ensure that he is not getting more than 20% of his daily calories from treats, or else they could start causing weight gain, which most dog parents don’t want for their little ones!
-Giving him some cereal-based (dry) foods between meals is also good because this can help with digestion.
+You will want to ensure that he is not getting more than 20% of his daily calories from treats, or else they could start causing weight gain, which most dog parents don’t want for their little ones.
+Giving him cereal-based (dry) foods between meals is also good because this can help with digestion.

-Natural Nutrients For Your Puppy
+5.Natural Nutrients For Your Puppy

 Natural options can be significant when choosing the proper nutrients for your puppy.
 Raw foods are often less processed and contain fewer additives, making them more accessible for your puppy to digest and absorb.
 Some natural nutrients to consider including in your puppy’s diet include: